ippontech/blog-usa/posts/innovative-snowflake-features-data-formats-and-types.md

 ### Constraints:
 Snowflake allows Constraints to be defined for both tables and columns.
 All traditional constraint types are supported: Unique, Primary, Foreign Key, NOT NULL.

 ***Only "NOT NULL" constraints are enforced!
-All other constraints are maintained only as a Metadata convenience for third party tools.***
+All other constraints are maintained only as a Metadata convenience for third-party tools.***

 ---
 # Semi-Structured Data
 Snowflake natively supports the load and access of several types of Semi-Structured data, including JSON, Avro, XML^[XML is supported but is currently on public preview (meaning support for XML parsing and storage is functional, just not released fully into Production).], ORC and Parquet.

-In order to support loading these data-types, Snowflake has a few specialized data-types.
+To support loading these data structures, Snowflake has a few specialized data-types.
 They are:
 * VARIANT - Universal type that can store values of any other type.
 Snowflake imposes a compressed size limit of 16MB per row.
 * ARRAY - Represents Arrays of arbitrary size with a non-negative integer index and containing values of VARIANT type^[Snowflake does not currently support fixed-size arrays or arrays of elements of a specific non-VARIANT type.].
 * OBJECT - Collection of key-value pairs where the key is a non-empty string and the value is of VARIANT type.